-Consistent with the stated goal for you to develop a small body of work in the form of a series or suite of prints, the expectation is that you complete a final portfolio of 6-8 prints you feel best represent the formal, technical and conceptual aspects of your work.
+Students will develop a small body of work, the expectation is that you complete a final portfolio of 6-8 works you feel best represent the formal, technical and conceptual aspects of your work.
 To arrive at this number of prints, you should expect to make 2 to 3 times the number of prints, monotypes, and drawings to select from.
 While this may sound like a lot, prints and monoprints provide a spontaneous way to make images and impressions and for experimentation.
 Trial and error is the best way to achieve the most innovative and best results.
 It is helpful and actually necessary to learn from both successes and failures with the knowledge that both art and printmaking require "practice."
 Practice and making are the only way to develop confidence and fluidity in the printmaking process.
 A personal visual language and repertoire of print methods will result from an iterative process.
 You will become able to see potential from experimentation and to refine your approach, evolving your ideas over time and various proofs.